ARIZONA SET ASIDE/EXPUNGEMENT AND GUN RIGHTS RESTORATION ATTORNEY

 Any other factor that is relevant.

 If the judge decides to set aside your conviction, your judgment of guilt shall be set aside; your complaint, information or indictment shall be dismissed; and you will be released from all penalties and disabilities resulting from your conviction except those imposed by the Arizona Department of Transportation and the Arizona Game and Fish Commission.
-Your conviction that is set aside may still be used by a prosecutor in a subsequent prosecution or by the Arizona Department of Transportation.
+Your set aside conviction may still be used by the State or by the Arizona Department of Transportation.

 A person cannot have his conviction set aside if it falls into one of the following categories: